 Ingredients

-- 7 oz (200 g) raw hazelnuts
+- 7 oz.
+(200 g) raw hazelnuts

-- ½ cup + 4 teaspoon (130 g) granulated sugar
+- ½ cup + 4 teaspoons (130 g) granulated sugar

 - 1 pinch of fleur de sel